-- 138. A serial nominated property may occur : - a) on the territory of a single State Party (serial national property); or - b) within the territory of different States Parties, which need not be contiguous and is nominated with the consent of all States Parties concerned (serial transnational property) - 139.
+- on the territory of a single State Party (serial national property); or a) - within the territory of different States Parties, which need not be b) contiguous and is nominated with the consent of all States Parties concerned (serial transnational property) - 139.
 Serial nominations, whether from one State Party or multiple States, may be submitted for evaluation over several nomination cycles, provided that the first property nominated is of Outstanding Universal Value in its own right.
 States Parties planning serial nominations phased over several nomination cycles are encouraged to inform the Committee of their intention in order to ensure better planning.